 Thomas Peterffy, chairman and CEO founded the IB group over 40 years ago.
 In fact, it all started when he purchased a seat on the American Stock Exchange in 1977.
 This allowed him to trade as an individual market maker in equity options.

-Over the years, IBKR has gone by a number of names, including TP & CO and Timber Hill Inc. However, by 1993 Interactive Brokers Inc had stuck.
+Over the years, IBKR has gone by several names, including TP & CO and Timber Hill Inc. However, by 1993 Interactive Brokers Inc had stuck.

 IB also boasts office locations across the world, including Canada, India, Hong Kong, Japan, and the UK.